volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 InstanceType constructs a type consisting of the instance type of a constructor function in **Type**.

-Basically, it is similar to the ReturnType, but works on a class constructor:
+Basically, it is similar to ReturnType, but acts on a class constructor:

 ```typescript
 class UserManager {